Showing Collections: 1 - 10 of 13

 Identifier: SHU 0003-008

-Overview James F. Mooney was the eight president of Seton Hall College, from 1907-1922.
+Overview James F. Mooney was the eighth president of Seton Hall College, from 1907-1922.
 The collection contains some correspondence and professional papers from that time as well as two personal items.

 Identifier: SHU 0003-004